Log in

 He is the pastor of Life 360 in Conway, serving not just his congregation but the community in many ways.
 One way is a program called Life360 Community Services.

-"Marshfield is not that far," Beiermann explains.
+"Marshfield is not that far," Beiermann explained.
 "People can go to Burrell, which is about 20 minutes away.
 But some folks are here and can not go, but they will make a phone call and can get professional help."

 These are just a few of the many ways Beiermann, along with his wife and four kids, continue serving his country long after retiring from the military.
 We thank Beiermann for his service to our country and appreciate what he does for the community.